tataille/node-red-french-holidays/README.md

 A <a href="http://nodered.org" target="_new">Node-RED</a> node to retrieve French School Academy and public holidays depending on School Academy and geo location..

-Requires a network connection to retrieve data dynmically from the following official APIs:
+Requires a network connection to retrieve data dynamically from the following official APIs:

 * <https://api.gouv.fr/documentation/jours-feries>
 * <https://api.gouv.fr/documentation/api-calendrier-scolaire>